 Providing beauty and education to K-State students and visitors.

-Textbook prices have risen 88 percent since 2002, according to the Bureau of Labor Statistics.
-That’s nearly three times the rate of inflation, and for many Kansas State University educators, that’s a problem.
+Textbook prices rose 88% between January 2006 to July 2016, according to the Bureau of Labor Statistics.
+Students now pay $5,000 on average for textbooks over four years.
+The rise in textbook costs since 2006 has increased four times the rate of inflation, and for many Kansas State University educators, that’s a problem.

 “A lot of faculty say they can’t take it anymore,” said Brian Lindshield, associate professor of food, nutrition, dietetics and health.
 “They see the prices, they feel it’s not right and feel compelled to make a change.”